Psychedelics in Brazil: Advances, Challenges, and What You Need to Know About Regulation

 Informed consent and protection of vulnerability

-Specialized monitoring: the role of therapists
+Specialized follow-up: the role of therapists

-Challenges of access and social justice
+Access challenges and social justice

 Perspectives for Brazil in the face of the international scenario